JesusFdezGallardo/SoftwareEngineerTest/README.md

 SOFTWARE ENGINEER TEST

-The test consist in create a back end application for an e-commerce, It is a simple e-commerce that should be able to
+The test consist in create a back end application for an e-commerce, It is a simple e-commerce that should be able to.

 ● Create a cart (which will hold products).